ChaoyiHuang/posts/software-transformation-in-agentic-era.md

 Jan.6, 2025, "The age of Agentic AI is here", in Nvidia CEO Jensen Huang keynote at CES.

-The core of Agentic AI systems is the reasoning/planning/tools-use capability, which is introduced by LLM(including multi-modal large model).
+The core of Agentic AI systems is the reasoning/planning/tools-use capability etc, which is introduced by LLM(including multi-modal large model).

 the article "The Anatomy of Agentic AI" provides a comprehensive understanding of the technical point of view of Agentic AI systems.